XinChenQC/node_defines/docs/index.md

-# Define of Nodes
+# Definition of Nodes

-This document provides the manual of different nodes in Product ChemOrchestra™.
-Node performs specific functions in the computational flows.
+This document serves as the manual for various nodes in **Product ChemOrchestra™**.
+Each node performs specific functions within the computational workflows.

-## Workflow
+## Workflow Overview

 ![Screenshot](./img/Index_flow.png)

 ## Nodes

+[Details to be added]

 ## Edges

+[Details to be added]

-## General rules
+## General Rules

-- For **geometry optimization** and **MD simulation**.
-All results packed in a list.
-First one should always be the final structure.
-And the second one should always be the trajectory.
-If size of trajectory large than 100 MB, the second should also be the final structure.
+- For **geometry optimization** and **MD simulation**:
+  - All results should be packaged in a list.
+  - The first item in the list must always be the final structure.
+  - The second item in the list must always be the trajectory.
+If the trajectory size exceeds 100 MB, the second item should also be the final structure.

+- Front-end and back-end components are linked using a RESTful API.

+- The back-end must:
+  1. Have one-to-one corresponding node definitions. [**To Do**]
+  2. Include validation functions to ensure workflows can execute properly and return the required resources. [**To Do**]